welaika/wordless/README.md

 define('WORDLESS_LEGACY', true);
 ```

+Wordless 3 is planned to completely remove this support.

 ## Inline code documentation

 You can find it [here](http://welaika.github.io/wordless/docs.html).
 If you are intrested in contribuing to the documentation: